initpy/go-book/control.rst

 And the code becomes ugly and hard to read and maintain.
 The ``switch`` statement, makes it look nicer and easier to read.

-Go's swith is more flexible than its C equivalent, because the case expression need not to be constants or even integers.
+Go's switch is more flexible than its C equivalent, because the case expression need not be constants or even integers.

 The general form of a switch statement is